wp-plugins/wp-security-audit-log/trunk/readme.txt

 * German translation by [Mourad Louha](http://excel-translator.de)

 = WordPress & PHP Errors Monitoring Tools =
 Plugins and themes customizations are most probably the norm of the day on large WordPress websites, not to mention the installation of new plugins and components.
-Unforunately sometimes such changes create problems and it is not always easy and possible to setup real live scenarios and replicate specific problems or bugs.

 With WP Security Audit Log now it is easier than ever before to monitor your plugins', theme's and other code behaviour, it will generate a alert when a PHP error, warning, exception or shutdown is detected.
 It is also possible to log all HTTP GET and POST requests that are reaching your WordPress installation to a log file with WP Security Audit Log.
 Simply enable the PHP Errors monitoring or logging from the plugins settings.

+NOTE: Developer options should NEVER be enabled on Live websites.
+They should only be enabled on testing, staging and development WordPress and WordPress multisite installations.

 = Other Noteworthy Features =
 WP Security Audit Log plugin also has a number of features that make WordPress and WordPress multisite monitoring and auditing easier, such as: